kanrinsha/artstation-search-scraper/README.md

 Artstation Search Scraper

 # About
 Many other scrapers for art station either are limited by username or trending feed, this one bypasses the cloudflare protection by opening a selenium window and then grabs the high res images of each item.
+Used personally for screensaver purposes.
+You can select the amount of images to download from the query, up to 100 currently, and they download locally to your specified folder then also upload to a google photos album.

 ## Installation

-Clone this repo and use the modules in asss directly (not recommended).
+Clone this repo and use the modules directly (not recommended).

-Or clone and run setup.py
+Clone this repo and run setup.py

 ## Set up authorization